 Warning: My reviews include spoilers.
 Major spoilers are blacked out like this secret .
 To view them, just select/highlight them.

-Querdilion awakes in a hospital, where he is looked after by two nurses.
+Querdilion awakes in a hospital, being looked after by two nurses.
 They refuse to tell him much, but let slip that he is near Hackelnberg.
 At night he hears a faint hunting horn in the distance.
 The nurse tells him it’s the ‘Reich Master Forester’, who owns the estate.

 A doctor examines Querdilion and declares him recovered from his injuries.
 The doctor says Querdilion’s memories of 1943 are a delusion caused by the ‘Bohlen rays’ in the barrier surrounding the forest and it’s really Year 102 of a new calendar announced by Adolf Hitler.
 This makes the year around 2050 or 2060.

-The doctor is served by a dozen nurses and housemaids and a similar number of muscular but docile and mute men.
+A dozen nurses and housemaids, and a similar number of muscular but docile and mute men, serve the doctor.
 He tells Querdilion that the women are German.
-The brutes though are artificially procreated as slave labour and controlled with shock collars.
+The brutes though are artificially created as slave labour and controlled with shock collars.

 Querdilion asks about the Reich Master Forester.
 The doctor agrees to take him on a tour of the estate.
 They go to the Forester’s castle, which is built in a rustic style integrated with the trees of the forest.
 There are several types of hunting dog, and Querdilion also hears some strange cries that the doctor says are ‘cats’.

 On the way back, they meet a hunting party including baboon-headed boys on leads.
 There is a commotion in the forest and a bird-headed and feathered woman appears, chased by dogs.
 The hunters shoot her with a net-gun.
 The baboon-boys truss her up and carry her off.